ResetNetwork/n8n-nodes/README.md

 # Install dependencies for all packages
 npm install

-# Build all packages
+# Build all packages (optimized with Turborepo caching)
-npm run build
+npm run build:all

 # Set up local development environment
 ./setup-local.sh